algorandfoundation/algokit-utils-ts/docs/code/modules/index.md

 `Promise`<`Partial`<[`AppCompilationResult`](../interfaces/types_app.AppCompilationResult.md)\> & [`AppCallTransactionResult`](../interfaces/types_app.AppCallTransactionResult.md) & [`AppReference`](../interfaces/types_app.AppReference.md)\>

-The details of the created app, or the transaction to create it if `skipSending`
+The details of the created app, or the transaction to create it if `skipSending` and the compilation result

 #### Defined in